A Note from Jonathan ...

 - Embodying the values-based culture that every CEO dreams about (secretly or not!).

 Refound was created to offer an alternative philosophy for leaders who are truly committed to creating a people-first culture.

 While leaders play a critical role, our approach starts in the middle of the organization.
-By training managers to reimagine their role — from taskmaster to personal growth facilitators, and giving them practical tools to start and manage the critical conversations — our clients are accelerating the shift to a culture based in personal ownership, transparency and fostering accountability based in strengths, not shame or judgment.
+By training managers to reimagine their role — from taskmaster to personal growth facilitators, and giving them practical tools to start and manage the critical conversations — our clients are accelerating the shift to a culture based on personal ownership, transparency and fostering accountability based on strengths, not shame or judgment.

 We also believe that the dismal employee engagement numbers tell only part of the story.
-When we factor in the secondary impacts of a disengaged workforce on families and communities, on individual mental and emotional health, substance abuse, and chronic illness, there's no more urgent problem to solve.
+When we factor in the secondary impacts of a disengaged workforce on families and communities, on individual mental and emotional health, substance abuse, and chronic illness, there’s no other problem more urgent to solve.